Skill Nation Trains Over 1 Million in Job-Ready Skills and Business Marketing Domain - www.lokmattimes.com

 Skill Nation Trains Over 1 Million in Job-Ready Skills and Business Marketing Domain

-Mumbai (Maharashtra) [India], July 3: In a remarkable feat, bootstrapped ed-tech startup Skill Nation has provided practical skills training ...
+PNN Mumbai (Maharashtra) [India], July 3: In a remarkable feat, bootstrapped ed-tech startup Skill Nation has provided practical skills ...

 Mumbai (Maharashtra) [India], July 3: In a remarkable feat, bootstrapped ed-tech startup Skill Nation has provided practical skills training to over 1 million individuals across India since its inception in November 2020.
 The platform, founded by Navin Parmar, Hardik Raja, and Jatan Shah on a mere seed capital of Rs 2,000, focuses on imparting industry-relevant skills to enhance employability and entrepreneurial success.